euroargodev/argopy/README.md

 ## Development roadmap

-Our next two big steps are:
+Our next big steps:
-1. [ ] To consolidate fetching of large request as rapidely as possible [#28](https://github.com/euroargodev/argopy/pull/28)
-2. [ ] To provide Bio-geochemical variables
+1. [ ] To provide Bio-geochemical variables

 We aim to provide high level helper methods to load Argo data and meta-data from:
 - [x] Ifremer erddap